Valentino (1951 film)

-Valentino is a 1951 American biographical film directed by Lewis Allen and starring Eleanor Parker.
+Valentino is a 1951 American biographical film directed by Lewis Allen and starring Anthony Dexter and Eleanor Parker.

 Plot

-It is a romantic biopic of the actor Rodolfo Valentino, or "Rudolph Valentino" as he is better known, who arrives in the United States of America from Italy and soon becomes a movie star.
+It is a romantic biopic of the actor Rodolfo Valentino, or Rudolph Valentino as he is better known, who arrives in the United States from Italy and soon becomes a movie star.
 He falls in love with an actress and dies at an early age.